240205-NET/Trainer_Code/P1-Requirements.md

 - Your project must have multiple classes, including at least one abstract class.
 - Your project must read and write from and to a file.
 - Your project must serialize an object.

+Requirement Update - 2/8
+- Your project must have at least ten unit tests.
+- Your unit tests should check at least 4 different methods from your application project.